-Thank you very much for your interest in the
+Thank you all very much for your input into the South African leg of the Worlds of Journalism Study.

 We have now completed the questionnaire part, which is in all probability the most extensive project of its kind ever undertaken.

 Since the project started in earnest last month, hundreds of journalists have accessed the eQ.
 In fact, we were moving in the direction of a thousand responses at the close of the SA project by the end of week four.
 Unfortunately, not all respondents completed the eQuestionnaire, but we will have a very good base from which to work.

 One of our first papers will be to compare the demographic profile of SA journalists in our sample, with those in other African and thereafter with some of the other 80-90 countries in the study.